google-site-verification=0uHVN5y70bc4BzMqukO0edle5UOOyJ8Z4WXIDdZQ53s

 When niacinamide may not suit a teen

-Although niacinamide is generally gentle, some teens may still react to certain products, especially if:
+Although niacinamide is generally well tolerated, some teens may still react to certain products, especially if:

-• several new products are started at once
+• Several new products are introduced at once

 If skin becomes red, uncomfortable, or noticeably worse, the best step is usually to simplify the routine and reintroduce products slowly (Boo, 2021).